Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality

 This problem is also important from the point of view of mirror symmetry, as the classical mirror symmetry predicts the equality between Hodge numbers of a double mirror pair, while the homological mirror symmetry predicts the equivalence of derived categories.
 It is then natural to study the relationship between these two aspects.

 In the case of the Pfaffian varieties considered in this paper, the derived equivalence is realized by Kuznetsov's Homological Projective Duality.
 One of the inputs of Homological Projective Duality is a Lefschetz decomposition on the appropriate derived category, which plays a role similar to the classical Lefschetz decomposition in Hodge theory.
-The Homological Projective Duality for Pfaffian varieties in even-dimensional cases remains an open problem.
+The Homological Projective Duality for Pfaffian varieties in even-dimensional cases remains an open problem (for partial results in this direction, see Rennemo-Segal \cite{RS} and Pirozhkov \cite{Pirozhkov}).
 One of the main difficulties is to construct the categorical crepant resolutions of Pfaffians and their Lefschetz decomposition.
 The main result, Theorem \ref{thm-comparison}, of this paper allows us to make predictions on the shape of the Lefschetz decompositions of such categorical resolutions.
 More precisely, we make the following conjecture, which we hope to address in future work.

 \begin{conjecture}[= Conjecture \ref{conj-lefschetz}] The categorical crepant resolution $\widetilde{D}^b(\Pf(2k,V^{\vee}))$ of the Pffafian variety $\Pf(2k,V^{\vee})$ has a non-rectangular Lefschetz decomposition of the form